Capital Maintenance: Preserving Financial Health

 A. Ensuring Financial Stability

 Capital maintenance helps businesses maintain the resources needed to sustain operations, ensuring long-term financial stability.
+It ensures that profits are not distributed prematurely, safeguarding liquidity and solvency.
+For example, financial institutions are required to maintain minimum capital adequacy ratios to protect against economic shocks.

 B. Accurate Profit Measurement

 By separating profit from capital preservation, the concept ensures that financial statements provide a realistic view of profitability.
+It prevents overstated earnings caused by ignoring asset depreciation or inflation effects, enhancing financial reliability for stakeholders.

 C. Supporting Decision-Making

 Capital maintenance provides stakeholders with reliable data to assess performance, allocate resources, and plan for growth.
+Investors, creditors, and regulators use this data to gauge whether profits stem from sustainable operations or short-term asset fluctuations.

 D. Aligning with Accounting Standards